Sunday, 4 November 2012

 Most of small and microscopic invertebrates are transparent and sometimes make you feel that they are made out of glass.
 That fact makes taking pictures very difficult.
 In case of this water flea, which happens to be Simocephalus vetulus, I spent 4 days by Photoshop manually stacking and stitching images and cursing all classes, orders, and families of crustaceans I could recall.
 No automatic software is capable of accomplishing this insane task.
 I find the combination of dark backgrounds and polarized light very spectacular for transparent animals in general, and though that at least one object deserved such attention.
 Hope it was worth it.

 While most of my animals are transparent, I need to select the right magnification to make the effect visible.
-The magnification is too high - good bye transparency.
-You could observe that effect for the ceriodaphnia, stacks of which I made last year in this post.
+The magnification is too high--good bye transparency.

 Simocephalus is a bigger water flea than Ceriodaphnia.
 Yet this individual still was about 0.5-0.7 mm in the longest direction, excluding antennae.
 It also "kindly" allowed me to take 15 exposures for a portrait - frontal view.
 However, it was reluctant to let me finish the shell on top (middle of the pic):